haavardnk/IIA4217/_posts/2020-09-07-Airheater Control & Monitoring.md

 ## Conclusion

 There are many applications, interfaces and technologies at work in this setup.
 They all speak with each other and fulfill its own task as a standalone application and talking with the other via known industry protocols.
 The usage of a cloud infrastructure such as Azure shows how easy it is to move applications from large local servers to the cloud, this also means that the applications can be scaled up almost infinitely.
 Industry 4.0 is definately the way to go for easy 24/7 online monitoring.

+All the files for this project can be seen here: [Project files](https://github.com/haavardnk/IIA4217/tree/gh-pages/files/projects/scada)